Qkyrie/Taharial/README.md

-# Velox
+# Taharial

 Responsive and minimal theme for Ghost focus on speed, typography and semantic.

-See it in action: http://dreyacosta.com.
+See it in action: http://de-swaef.com

 ## Optional set up